 Theoretically, wounds, bone fractures, any area of chronic injury and pain can be a viable target for PEMF therapy.

 But there are additional areas where it can be considered appropriate.
-But PEMF shouldn’t be thought of as “treating” conditions, but rather as a modality that “optimizes the self-healing environment.”
+But PEMF shouldn’t be thought of as “treating” conditions, but rather as a modality that “optimizes the self-energizing environment.”

 What Silver refers to here is that at higher intensity levels, patients can feel a pulsing sensation and muscular twitching.
 The effect is moderate, however, and not painful at all.
 But given this amount of energy, PEMF will interact with pacemakers and cannot be used with patients who have them.